-Kingsbarns distillery was the brainchild of Douglas Clement, a former caddie at the neighbouring golf course.
-After witnessing firsthand the enormous interest in the subject of whisky amongst his worldwide client-base, Clement hatched a plan to bring distilling to this part of Fife and identified an old farm steading on the Cambo House Estate as the ideal location.
-Planning permission was secured in 2010 but raising the capital required to turn the dream to reality proved difficult.
-It wasn’t long however before the project attracted the attention of the Wemyss family, themselves no strangers to the whisky industry.
-Work finally began in 2013 with the first spirit run taking place in March of 2015.
+Kingsbarns distillery was the brainchild of Douglas Clement, a former caddie at the golf course that joins the site.
+After witnessing first-hand the enormous interest in the subject of whisky amongst his worldwide client-base, Clement hatched a plan to bring distilling to Fife and targeted an old farm steading on the Cambo House Estate as the ideal location.
+Planning permission was secured in 2010 but raising the capital required proved difficult.
+It wasn’t long, however, before the project attracted the attention of the Wemyss family, themselves no strangers to the whisky industry.
+Work finally began in 2013, with the first spirit run taking place in March of 2015.

-The visitor experience begins with an introductory video which leaves you in no illusion as to where the tourist income lies here – I had no idea what the definition of a links course was until I visited this distillery.
-Golf education aside, the tour then moved on to a fun interactive sensory experience that invites you to identify a range of different odours, before offering a taste of the distilleries water, bottled direct from the bore-hole onsite.
+The visitor experience begins with an introductory video that left me under no illusion as to where the tourist income lies here.
+I had no idea what the definition of a links course was until I visited this distillery.
+Golf education aside, the tour moved on to a fun interactive sensory experience that invites you to identify a range of different odours, before offering a taste of the distillery’s water, bottled direct from the bore-hole onsite.
 The effect water has on spirit is debatable, but so noticeable was the high mineral content on the palate, that it leads me to believe it must surely play some role, even if tiny, in the final character of the whisky.

-Back at the shop, I decided to take home a bottle of the Batch Strength version of Wemyss’ blended malt ‘The Hive’.
-Bottled at 54.5% and costing around £45.00.
+Back at the shop, I decided to take home a bottle of the Batch Strength version of Wemyss’ blended malt ‘The Hive’, bottled at 54.5% and costing £45.00.

 Smell: Honeycomb, Heather, Shortbread, Malt and Caramel, touch of Chocolate and faintest hint of Smoke.